 Projects where the installed PVS and BSS capacities match those considered during the initial project eligibility review, will receive a disbursement equal to the reserved amount stated in the Reserve Grant Agreement.
-Projects where the installed PVS or BSS capacities vary from those considered during the initial project eligibility review will receive a disbursement equal to the lesser of: (A) the amount reserved in the Reserve Grant Agreement or (B) the re-calculated award amount based on the PVS, and BSS capacities corroborated on site.
-The CEWRI-HH Program must never disburse more than the amount reserved in the Reserve Grant Agreement.37
+Projects where the installed PVS or BSS capacities vary from those considered during the initial project eligibility review will receive The amount of the award to be disbursed will be a disbursement equal to the lesser of:

+- (A) the amount reserved in the Reserve Grant Agreement; or - (B) the re-calculated award amount based on the PVS and BSS Capacities corroborated on site.

+The CEWRI-HH Program must will never disburse more than the amount reserved in the Reserve Grant Agreement.44